BruceGitHub/namespace-protector/README.md

 The idea is that namespace in some situations can be private at all except for a specific entry point.
 For example the namespace of third parts lib.
 Trought the json configuration it's possible define

-- public namespace
+- `public namespace`
-- private namespace
+- `private namespace`
-- mode public by default in this setup only a private namespace it's validated or mode `private vendor` in which each access to namespace of vendor trigger a violation if not was added public namespace.
+- mode public by default in this setup only a private namespace it's validated or mode `private vendor` in which each access of vendor namespace trigger a violation if was not added public namespace.

-I think the in future the modes can be increase
+I think thta the in future the modes can be increase

 For now it is a lab